 A. This community's municipal body passed the required World Migratory Bird Day resolution.

 The Village of Fontana typically partners with the Fontana Elementary School to celebrate Earth Day and International Migratory Bird Day.
-That did not take place this year due to COVID but is planned for next year on Friday, April 23, 2021.
+That did not take place again in 2021 due to COVID but is planned for next year on Friday, April 22, 2022.
 The students put on a play regarding conservation, trees, birds, etc., and the Village landscape company donates trees for each of the students to take home and plant.